 Hasty euthanasia?
 Don't believe everything 'The New Yorker' writes.

-Professor Jan Bernheim and Professor Etienne Vermeersch
+by Professor Jan Bernheim and Professor Etienne Vermeersch

 June 26, 2015 I De Morgen